MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-innerloop.md

 ---
-title: "Dev workflow to Write, deploy, debug and troubleshoot X++ code across multiple environments"
+title: "Workflow to write, deploy, debug and troubleshoot X++ code across multiple environments"
-description: "Learn how to work over time with multiple unified developer environments, ISV modules, troubleshooting as you go along."
+description: "Learn how to work over time with multiple unified development environments, ISV modules, and troubleshooting as you go."
 author: pathaku
-ms.date: 06/06/2024
+ms.date: 06/11/2024
 ms.topic: how-to
 ms.reviewer: phecke
 ms.author: pathaku
 ms.subservice: developer
 ---

+#  Workflow to write, deploy, debug and troubleshoot X++ code across multiple environments

+This article shows you a workflow to write, deploy, debug and troubleshoot X++ code across multiple environments.

-> [!IMPORTANT]
+> [!NOTE]
-> You can learn more by watching presentation and demos done for the Dynamics 365 FastTrack Tech Talk series
+> You can learn more by watching the presentation and demos for the Dynamics 365 FastTrack Tech Talk series.
->
 > [Unified Development Experience for Finance and Operations | Dynamics 365 FastTrack Tech Talk](https://www.youtube.com/watch?v=OuEZ1rXkpYY)

+Let's start by setting up a development machine with multiple unified developer environments/

 # A developer machine and multiple unified developer environments

 A developer machine can be used to connect to multiple unified developer environments.